 Effectively managing your office capacity has some serious upsides.
 When you have a clear handle on who needs a space and when, you can avoid bottlenecks and ensure resources aren't overbooked.
 This means no more last-minute scrambles for a meeting room or employees showing up to find no desks available.
 By optimizing how your space is used, you can often reduce operational costs and see a real increase in productivity.
 It creates a more predictable and positive experience for your team, which helps them focus on their work instead of office logistics.

-Common Setup Challenges
+Avoiding Common Setup Mistakes

 While the benefits are clear, getting started with capacity management can present a few challenges.
 One of the biggest hurdles is balancing the needs of multiple teams and projects while trying to forecast future space requirements.
 Many companies find that their existing project management tools just aren't cut out for the job.
 They might show you what your team is working on, but they can’t tell you how much of their time is being used or who physically needs to be in the office.
 This is where dedicated software that integrates with your existing tools can make all the difference, providing real-time data without disrupting your team's current workflow.